-This post was written by Candace Chewning, Mayor’s Office of Labor.
+This post was written by Candace Chewning, Office of Worker Protections.

 - Need preventative care.

 - Experience domestic abuse, sexual assault, or stalking.

 Employers with 10 or more employees must provide paid sick leave.
 Employers with nine or fewer employees must provide unpaid sick leave.
 Employers may choose to either use an accrual or front load system for sick leave hours.

 To slow the spread of COVID-19, the City issued emergency regulations on March 16, 2020 that addressed how employers must apply the sick leave law during the pandemic.
 These regulations are still in effect.